-I am a silver-haired woman in my early 50s, a wife, mother, daughter, sister, friend, neighbour, community volunteer, entrepreneur, spiritual seeker, and for the past two years, a passionate teacher of The Art of Feminine Presence.
+I am a silver-haired woman in my early 50s, a wife, mother, daughter, sister, friend, neighbour, community volunteer, entrepreneur, spiritual seeker, and for the past five years, a passionate teacher of The Art of Feminine Presence.

 When I first heard of AFP in 2013, despite having finally realized my dreams of having a good man (after 20 years of romantic misadventure), and a great kid at 43 (after years of maternal yearning), I was a bit of a mess.